 Very straightforward start.
 From Land’s End, keep sea on left following the South West Coast Path, turn right at Tintagel.
 From there I crossed Bodmin Moor at its highest point, Brown Willy, and picked up the Two Castles Trail from Launceston before crossing Dartmoor at its highest point, High Willhays.
 After that came the Blackdown Hills, the Somerset Levels and the Mendips, followed by the Cotswold Way.

-Usually I stay a night somewhere and move on, but occasionally it’s been possible to use a base with public transport (mostly) for travel to start/end of walks.
-Examples are Camelford, Stratford-upon-Avon and Uttoxeter: buses around Bodmin Moor, bus and train either side of Stratford, and buses again around Uttoxeter, the latter seeing the first appearance of my tent on the trip.
-Bus travel has the advantage of only needing a lighter sack for at least some of the days!
-From the Peak District on, the tent has been omnipresent, so I’ve just needed simple out-and-back journeys to the start and finish of each leg.
+Usually I stayed a night somewhere and move on, but occasionally it was possible to use a base with public transport (mostly) for travel to start/end of walks: Camelford, Stratford-upon-Avon, Uttoxeter (which saw the first appearance of my tent on the trip) and Hebden Bridge.
+This had the advantage of only needing a lighter sack for at least some of the days!

 Maps, times and distances